makeabilitylab/physcomp/advancedio/vibromotor.md

 **Figure.** The strength of the force generated by the ERM motor is: $$F = m \cdot r \cdot ω^2$$ where $$F$$ is the centripetal force in Newtons (N), $$m$$ is the mass of the eccentric mass (in kg), $$r$$ is the radius of the eccentric mass (in meters), and $$ω$$ is the angular velocity in radians/second.
 Image based on [video](https://vimeo.com/128603396) from Precision Microdrives.
 {: .fs-1 }

-However, when attached to an object, the vibration amplitude is also affected by the size of that object, which should make intuitive sense.
-The small ERM motor in your mobile phone, for example, which is used for alerts and notifications, would not cause much displacement if it was attached to your laptop or even your (far heavier) office desk.
+However, when attached to an object, the vibration amplitude is also affected by the size of that object.
+This should make intuitive sense.
+For example, the small ERM motor in your mobile phone (used for alerts and notifications) would not cause much displacement if it was attached to your laptop or even your (far heavier) office desk.
 If you know the size of the target object, you can use this to inform the size and operating characteristics of your ERM motor.

 <video autoplay loop muted playsinline style="margin:0px">
   <source src="assets/videos/PrecisionMicrodrives_HowDoVibrationMotorsWork_ERM-VibrationAmplitudeOptimized.mp4" type="video/mp4" />
 </video>
 **Video.** An ERM's vibration amplitude is not just a function of motor speed and eccentric mass size but also the size of the attached object.
 A larger object requires more force to vibrate.
+Notice how the vibration displacement is greater with the smaller attached mass compared to the larger attached mass.
 Video from [Precision Microdrives](https://www.precisionmicrodrives.com/vibration-motors/).
 {: .fs-1 }

 #### ERM form factors

-There are a variety of ERM form factors from the basic cylindrical "pager" motor, which can be mounted directly to a PCB or fully encapsulated for waterproof versions to coin or "pancake" forms.
+There are a variety of ERM form factors from the basic cylindrical "pager" motor, which can be mounted directly to a PCB, to fully encapsulated waterproof versions and coin or "pancake" forms—see the figure below.
+The coin ERMs are compact, easy-to-use, and come with strong adhesive backing for mounting.
+Many LRAs also come in a coin form factor but are fundamentally different technology.

 ![](assets/images/PrecisionMicrodrives_ERMMotorTypes.png)
 **Figure.** Example ERM motors Images from [Precision Microdrives](https://www.precisionmicrodrives.com/vibration-motors/vibration-motors-erms-and-lras/).